mentawaremedia/mentawaremedia.github.io/source/_posts/2015-02-02-chocolate-ganache-recipe.markdown

 7. Whisk until smooth and slightly thickened.
 8. Leave until a bit cooled and then move to a container and store in refrigerator.

+Feel free to drop some comments or questions below.
+And if you liked it then please share on twitter, facebook or your prefered social media channel.